Lowering cholesterol naturally: Science-backed tips & remedies

 - Pressure cook vegetables priorly to reduce oil consumption for cooking them.

-- Avoid foods which are high in saturated fat/trans fats like red meat, organ meat, egg yolk, sausages, fatty cuts of meat, butter, ghee, cakes and biscuits, bakery products, and foods containing coconut or palm oil, groundnut.
+- Avoid foods which are high in saturated fat/trans fats, like red meat, organ meat, egg yolk, sausages, fatty cuts of meat, butter, ghee, cakes and biscuits, bakery products, and foods containing coconut or palm oil, groundnut.

 - Avoid fried foods like wada, samosa, bhajiyas, chips, puries.

-- Avoid fast foods.
+- Avoid fast food.

-- Include healthy fats such as omega-3 fatty acids found in most nuts & seeds such as almonds, walnuts, flaxseeds, and chia seeds along with olive oil & avocado.
+- Include healthy fats such as omega-3 fatty acids found in most nuts & seeds, such as almonds, walnuts, flaxseeds, and chia seeds, along with olive oil & avocado.

 Abstaining from Alcohol

-Unlike many popular claims recent studies from the World Heart Federation (2022) have demonstrated that no amount of alcohol is good for your heart, even if it is red wine.
+Unlike many popular claims, recent studies from the World Heart Federation (2022) have demonstrated that no amount of alcohol is good for your heart, even if it is red wine.
 The empty calories and sugars from alcohol and beverages mixed with alcohol are converted into triglycerides.
 Excessive alcohol also contributes to damage of arteries just like excess fats, thereby leading to atherosclerosis.
-Moreover, excessive alcohol intake also affects liver functioning, thereby impacting its ability to metabolize fats, leading to an increase in cholesterol levels.
-Abstaining from alcohol is thus a smarter move to make while intending to protect the heart.

 Exercise Regularly

 There’s a popular phrase, “Sitting is the new smoking”, which denotes that having sedentary behaviours has a similar negative impact on human health, including heart health, as smoking.
-Sitting for long hours in front of your screens, whether at the comfort of your home couch or office desk, can increase your risk of heart attack or stroke, as per studies.
-Exercising helps in lowering the bad cholesterol, Total cholesterol & LDL & increases HDL.
-So start moving and engaging in physical activities such as running, cycling, swimming, etc, for lowering cholesterol naturally.
+Sitting for long hours in front of your screens, whether on the comfort of your home couch or office desk, can increase your risk of heart attack or stroke, as per studies.
+In a 10-month exercise program, LDL decreased by 10–11% and oxidized LDL dropped by up to 26%.

 Quit Smoking

-Studies have confirmed that a chemical nicotine released from tobacco during smoking has damaging effects on the internal lining of arteries that supply blood to the heart.
+Studies have confirmed that a chemical, nicotine, released from tobacco during smoking, has damaging effects on the internal lining of arteries that supply blood to the heart.
 Damaged arteries are prone to developing plaque build-up through LDL & VLDL, thereby causing blockage of the arteries.
 Nicotine.
-The same addictive substance from tobacco also reduces efficacy of HDL(good cholesterol) and increases the deposition of bad cholesterol(LDL & VLDL) there by increasring risk of heart diseas.
-Thus, quitting Smoking can help you reduce the build-up of bad cholesterol in your blood.

 Stress Management

-Unhealthy lifestyle habits triggered by stress can contribute to dyslipidemia.
-For instance, stress can cause you to overeat or engage in emotional eating & as a part of a coping mechanism..leading to excess fat intake.
 Similarly, it has been observed that people are more prone to indulge in overdrinking and smoking when stressed.
 Both excess alcohol and smoking contribute to elevated bad cholesterol and lower HDL levels, which can put them at risk of heart disease.

 Herbs & Spices